WileyCorning/UW-CS782-vscode-demo/README.md

 Install or run  `Attack-Testbed-Extension` and run commands from the Command Palette.
 All commands are prefixed with `CS782`.

+`CS782: Run an executable as administrator` can only be run on a Windows machine.
+To do so, uncomment the commented lines in `Attack-Testbed-Extension/src/cmd_run_exe_admin.ts`.

 ### Publish extensions
 Follow the official VSCode instructions here: https://code.visualstudio.com/api/working-with-extensions/publishing-extension